United States Postal Savings System: Operations

 The Postal Savings System was established as a result of lobbying by farmers and workers with grievances against the private banking system due to numerous bank closures and inadequate credit opportunities.
+After the Panic of 1907, the Republican Party supported a postal banking system, while Democrats preferred deposit insurance.
+After Republican William Howard Taft won the 1908 United States presidential election, the United States Postal Savings System began in 1910.
+Taft signed legislation to establish the Postal Savings System on June 25, 1910.

 The system accepted deposits from the general public, but did not offer full banking services.
 Instead, it redeposited the funds to designated banks at interest.
 It took one-half percent of the interest to cover administrative expenses and passed on the rest—around two percent—to the customer.
 Accounts in the system were initially limited to a balance of $500, which was raised to $1,000 in 1916 and to $2,500 in 1918.
 Immigrants, workers, farmers and people living in parts of the rural West and Midwest were most likely to patronize the Postal Savings System until the Great Depression, when high rates of use were no longer “limited to certain places and particular groups.”

-At its peak in 1947, the system held almost $3.4 billion in deposits.
-In addition to holding cash deposits, the system also sold fixed-term bonds and operated a Savings Card program.
-These cards provided spaces for a fixed number of postage stamps, each purchased for a few cents.
-Once filled, the cards could be presented for credit to a savings account in the system.
+Most other postal savings systems invested deposits in public debt, but in 1910 Americans believed that the small national debt of the United States was temporary, so 95% of deposits in the US system were redeposited in national banks within the same state that paid 2.25%, and in public debt if such banks were unavailable.
+To avoid competing with banks that paid 3.5% interest on deposits on 1910, the system was fixed to 2% by law.
+Its creators expected that the postal savings system would stabilize the economy, as when customers withdrew funds during a bank run they would deposit into the postal system, which would redeposit into the banking system.
+Maureen O'Hara described the mechanism as a "gerbil-like treadmill".
+(She wrote that when several large banks that had gained deposits during the March 2023 United States bank failures redeposited funds into First Republic Bank, "The gerbil lives again!")